HumanSignal/label-studio/docs/source/guide/scim_setup.md

 <i>Check this video tutorial about SCIM and Okta setup.</i>

 !!! attention "important"
     This video demonstrates the use of `userName` in the 'Unique Identifier Field for Users' field.
-It is essential to use an `email` as the unique identifier instead of 'userName'; otherwise, SCIM will not function correctly with users who were created prior to the SCIM integration.
+It is essential to use `email` as the unique identifier instead of `userName`; otherwise, SCIM will not function correctly with users who were created prior to the SCIM integration.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MA3de3gu18A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>